 Hedayah usually follows the standard university academic calendar (Fall, Spring and Summer Semesters), which indicates interns can join Hedayah during Fall (End of August – December), Spring (February – May) and Summer (end of May – August).

 These time periods may vary on an individual basis.
 We strongly recommend applying at least one-two months before the month you would like to begin your internship and indicate your preference in your application.
 Please note our internships are unpaid and voluntary.

-Please submit a CV and cover letter along with your application.
+Please submit a CV, cover letter, and a writing sample (5-10 pages) along with your application.
 Kindly note we will contact shortlisted candidates a few weeks after the submission deadline.

 - Fluent in English.
-Any other languages, particularly Arabic, will be considered an asset;
+Any other languages, particularly Arabic or Swahili, will be considered an asset;

 - Ability to work autonomously and in a team;